Esen Kıvrak 1st violin

 Çağ Erçağ violoncello

 The Borusan Quartet was founded in 2005 under the guidance of Maestro Gürer Aykal.
 They have since joined master-classes of Alban Berg Quartet, Juilliard Quartet, Gürer Aykal, Joshua Epstein and Maxim Vengerov.
-They play on invaluable instruments like a 1776 Lorenzo Storioni violin, a 1874 Jean Baptiste Vuillaume violin, a 2008 make Stefano Conia viola and a 1740 Petrus Guarneri cello thanks to a collaboration between Borusan Sanat and the Maggini Foundation in Switzerland.
+The play on invaluable intruments like a 1776 Lorenzo Storioni violin, a 1785 Ferdinando Gagliano violin, a 2008 Stefano Conia viola and a 1740 Petrus Guarneri violoncello.

 In addition to their regular performances at the Süreyya Opera House in Kadıköy, Istanbul, the Quartet enjoys a busy schedule with concerts and tours in Turkey and abroad.
-They have participated in Schleswig-Holstein, Merano, Mozart, Napfilon, Bodensee, West Cork, Europalia, Mersin, Bodrum D-Marin, Istanbul and Ankara music festivals and in addition to many venues in Turkey, appeared at Zurich Tonhalle, Carnegie Hall (New York), Concertgebauw (Amsterdam) Konzerthaus (Berlin), Le Corum (Montpellier), Schloss Elmau (Germany), L’arsenal (Metz) and G. Verdi Hall (Milan).
+They have participated in Schleswig-Holstein, Merano, Mozart, Napfilon, Bodensee, West Cork, Europalia, Mersin, Bodrum D-Marin, Istanbul and Ankara music festivals and in addition to many venues in Turkey, appeared at Zurich Tonhalle, Carnegie Hall (New York), Concertgebauw (Amsterdam), Philharmonie de Paris (Paris), Konzerthaus (Berlin), Le Corum (Montpellier), Schloss Elmau (Germany), L’arsenal (Metz), G. Verdi Hall (Milan) and Musikverein (Vienne).

 In addition to their recitals, they also played as soloists with Borusan Istanbul Philharmonic, Bilkent Symphony, Orchestra’Sion, Academic Orchestra of the Capital, and the state symphony orchestras of Samsun, Izmir, Istanbul, Bursa, Eskişehir and Antalya.